 China Bike Sharing Startup

-It has been proved by Bloomberg survey on bikes that the two leading bike share start ups of China namely oFo and Mobike have moved up to the profit of $100 million for the development of their investors.
-It has been observed that both the companies have risen in the market due to variety of factors that were involved in making them unique.
-Mobike has started a program in Shanghai that will work without government’s support while the other leading bike start up oFo has inaugurated a program that will work as a bike share campus in Beijing and will spread its network in twenty main cities of China.
+It has been proved by a Bloomberg survey on bikes that the two leading bike-share startups of China namely oFo and Mobike have moved up to the profit of $100 million for the development of their investors.
+It has been observed that both the companies have risen in the market due to a variety of factors that were involved in making them unique.
+Mobike has started a program in Shanghai that will work without the government’s support while the other leading bike start-up oFo has inaugurated a program that will work as a bike share campus in Beijing and will spread its network in twenty main cities of China.
 Some tips if you want also launch your own startup in China.

-oFo’s most famous investor Didi Chuxing, has bought Uber’s China program in the month of August.
-According to Quartz, this investment will help the company to rise beyond success in university system that will surely be most successful than Mobike which has also a connection of Uber.
-It should be kept in mind that the founder of Uber China executive was Davis Wang.
+oFo’s most famous investor Didi Chuxing has bought Uber’s China program in the month of August.
+According to Quartz, this investment will help the company to rise beyond success in the university system that will surely be most successful than Mobike which has also a connection with Uber.
+It should be kept in mind that the founder of Uber China’s executive was Davis Wang.

-The top rated startup of China Didi Chuxing is already providing taxis, cars and buses and now it has started introducing two wheels vehicles.
-Didi claimed that this year it has invested ten million dollars in the China’s most popular bike sharing start up known as OFO.
+The top-rated startup of China Didi Chuxing is already providing taxis, cars, and buses and now it has started introducing two wheels vehicles.
+Didi claimed that this year it has invested ten million dollars in China’s most popular bike-sharing start-up known as OFO.
 Before buying Uber’s China business, Didi got one billion dollars from Apple this summer.

-It is not only a single start up OFO working round the country, although there are a number of local bike sharing programs too and also there is a startup formed by Uber executive that is working as a well known bike sharing program in China.
+It is not only a single start-up OFO working around the country, although there are a number of local bike-sharing programs too and also there is a startup formed by an Uber executive that is working as a well-known bike-sharing program in China.

-According to a survey Chinese consumer needs exceed others in terms of bike sharing programs.
-It means there are a lot of bike consumers in China while the supply is bit limited.
+According to a survey, Chinese consumer needs exceed others in terms of bike-sharing programs.
+It means there are a lot of bike consumers in China while the supply is a bit limited.

-According to Forbes, China has beaten Italy in terms of bike sharing programs in 2013 and now this program and now it covers 400,000 units that is ten times than the bike sharing units of France.
+According to Forbes, China has beaten Italy in terms of bike sharing programs in 2013, and now this program and now it covers 400,000 units that are ten times the bike-sharing units of France.

 From luxury goods to mass transport alternative

-From 19th century bikes are used by its public, until 1979 economic change the demand in bike use raised and they were considered as the higher goods being consumed in the market.
+From the 19th century, bikes are used by the public until 1979 the economic change the demand for bike use raised and they were considered as the higher goods being consumed in the market.
 Till then one among five people had a bike which was considered as high consumption.
-From then the production of bikes increased that made cycling less expensive and affordable for everyone.
+From then the production of bikes increased which made cycling less expensive and affordable for everyone.
 And thus bike became a popular ride around China.

 As a result of rapid change in Chinese economic growth mostly in urban road transportation and cultural changes, these factors made cycling popular.
-After increased car ownership which lessens the popularity of cycling still could not beat the demand of bikes which exceeded the demand of cars in 19th century.
-Today in Shanghai there are 9.43 million bicycles available for the population of 20 million people and mostly these people use bikes to travel to work place rather than taking the facility of public transport.
+After increased car ownership which lessens the popularity of cycling still could not beat the demand for bikes which exceeded the demand for cars in the 19th century.
+Today in Shanghai there are 9.43 million bicycles available for the population of 20 million people and mostly these people use bikes to travel to the workplace rather than taking the facility of public transport.
 In 2011, Hangzhou broke the record by supplying the world’s largest number of bikes.

 According to a statistical report, round about 55.4 million bikes are sold in China.
-China is known to be among the list of major exporter to bikes to Asia Pacific and U.S markets and is considered as the largest producer of bikes as compared to them.
+China is known to be among the list of the major exporters of bikes to the Asia Pacific and U.S markets and is considered as the largest producer of bikes as compared to them.

 China is under the influence of its two largest growing bike startups that have risen in terms of profits within days of each other.
-It has been claimed that one of them has exceptional valuation of $500 million.
-According to news, from a start up named as OFO in Beijing, Didi has earned up to $100 million from global firms and thus has provided the company at least half a billion dollars since last two years.
-Mobike has raised $100 million from Asian based investors.
-Fundraising is high for companies particularly at the stage of their development which increase their value later.
+It has been claimed that one of them has an exceptional valuation of $500 million.
+According to news, from a start-up named OFO in Beijing, Didi has earned up to $100 million from global firms and thus has provided the company with at least half a billion dollars in the last two years.
+Mobike has raised $100 million from Asian-based investors.
+Fundraising is high for companies particularly at the stage of their development which increases their value later.